hankkkwu/SDCND-P8-PID_Control/README.md

 `steering = - tau_p * cte`

 The problem with the P component is that it will always overshot and never quite attain the correct trajectory, no matter how small the tau_p is.
 The car's path will oscillate more quickly when tau_p is larger.
-Here is a [video]() that set Kp to 0.1 whereas Ki and Kd set to 0 :
+Here is a [video](https://github.com/hankkkwu/SDCND-P8-PID_Control/blob/master/P_controll.flv) that set Kp to 0.1 whereas Ki and Kd set to 0.